bingb0t5/im-in/CURRENT_STATE.md

 - the reviewer UI is intentionally lightweight and hidden, not a full operations console
 - trust scoring is intentionally simple and based on prior hosted-activity count, not a richer reputation system

+### Modal / mobile UX

+Recent modal cleanup improved a few previously annoying interaction issues:

+- long home-page modals now keep their own scroll instead of asking the browser page behind them to do part of the work
+- the main user-facing modal flows now lock body scroll so closing a modal returns people to the same page position they started from
+- form modals no longer auto-focus the first input on open, which avoids mobile keyboards immediately pushing the sheet upward before the user is ready

 ## Not Implemented / Not Production-Ready